Dinis-Lei/Tese/mythesis/formulas.md

 - [Malmodin 2010](https://www.ericsson.com/en/reports-and-papers/research-papers/lca-of-data-transmission-and-ip-core-networks) estimates that the value of the core network for Sweden is 0.08 kwh/GB

-From [Taal2014](https://ieeexplore.ieee.org/document/6866547) they assue two paths that data can take, via public internet or a dedicated network called lightpath.
+From [Taal2014](https://ieeexplore.ieee.org/document/6866547) they assume two paths that data can take, via public internet or a dedicated network called lightpath.
 ![Alt text](image-2.png)
 ![Alt text](image-1.png)